-Organization (O) Name of your company (e.g.: COMPANY).
-Organizational Unit (OU) "Branch" of your company (e.g.: INTERNAL).
-Locality (L) City in which your company is located (e.g.: Villeneuve d'Ascq).
-State or province (ST) State or province in which your company is located (e.g.: Nord).
-Country (C) Select from the list the country in which your company is located (e.g.: France).
+- 4. Enter an ID (optional).
+Here, you can add a shortcut to your CN, which will be useful for command lines. - 5.
+Enter the attributes of the authority.
+All this information will appear in the authority certificate and the certificates that it issues. - Organization (0): Name of your company (e.g.: Stormshield). - Organizational unit (OU): "Branch" of your company (e.g.: Documentation). - Locality (L): City in which your company is located (e.g.: Boston). - State or province (ST): State or province in which your company is located (e.g.: Massachusetts).